 Here are some tips:

-1. Make sure to cover the thumb drive when not in use to avoid dirt and other contamination from accumulating on the contacts.
+1. Make sure to cover the thumb drive when not in use to prevent dirt and other contaminants from accumulating on the contacts.

-2. Keep your thumb drive away from hostile environments like those with high humidity or temperatures.
+2. Keep your thumb drive away from hostile environments like those with high humidity or extreme temperatures.

-3. Never remove a thumb drive from a USB port while still active.
-Additionally, "Eject" the drive before taking it out of your computer.
+3. Never remove a thumb drive from a USB port while it's still active, always "eject" it before taking it out of your computer.